 - Activate any APIs or integrations you've set up to run specific actions.

 Workflows are pretty powerful and open-ended.
 The Bubble UI builder doesn't assume anything about what you want to do, so building workflows will help connect your data to your design and make your app fully functional!
 With traditional coding, this step may be the most time consuming to specify and deploy, but Bubble's editor allows you to point-and-click through building your workflows and will have your app up and running in a fraction of the time.

 Web apps need custom permissions, because (again) it's not assumed that anyone but you understands what you want your users to see or not see.
 Go to the Data tab and click Privacy and learn how to set privacy settings in your app.

 Test mode allows you to preview your app before you publish it.
 Try out your app in run mode and see if it behaves as you expect.
 If you noticed something wrong, Bubble comes with a handy debug mode and issue checker in the editor.
 You should also go back to the editor to see if your elements, workflows, and privacy rules are working as intended.

 If you need help, visit our Support Center or ask on our forums.

 Step 10: Go live!

-Launching your app is free with Bubble.
-If you want to connect your own custom domain to Bubble, you can do that by upgrading to a paid plan that also unlocks improved analytics and other perks.
+When you are ready to launch your app or connect your own custom domain to Bubble, you can do that by upgrading to a paid plan.
+Plans also unlock improved analytics and other feature perks.

 Bonus Step: Iterate on your app after you go live.
 Adjusting to user feedback after launch is easy in Bubble.
 Redeploying your app is as simple as clicking a button, and with version control, you can always roll back to a previous update if needed.